 Coaches often tell hitters, “Trust your swing!”
 This is great advice, but I’m not sure hitters really take it to heart.
 Sometimes, I watch hitters in the on-deck circle and wonder if they are too preoccupied with their mechanics.
 Instead, they should be using mental games to achieve a level of trust in their swing to take into the batter’s box.
 Trust will lead to confidence and confidence will lead to hitting success.

 When hitters truly trust their swing, their minds become free to focus only on the game situation and the pitch.
 After hitters understand the game situation and the objective of the at-bat, all that remains is seeing the pitch and hitting it as hard as possible.

 It’s time to play!

 All the patience, perseverance, and hard work is about to pay off.
-If players and coaches are like me, they have new appreciation for the game we love.
+After the trials of coaching through a pandemic, we all have new appreciation for the game we love.
 Beginning with this preseason, we all have a fresh chance to coach or to play.
 Let’s make the most of it!

 About Paul Petricca

 n addition to writing this hitting blog, Paul is a hitting coach and the author of the books Hitting With Torque: For Baseball And Softball Hitters and his new children’s book Going Going Gone!.
 He is also a public speaker and provides unique customer engagement training through his company Torque Consulting.
 Paul teaches a Customer Relationship Management class to undergraduates at Wheaton College (IL) and MBA candidates at Loyola University Chicago, and DePaul University.